 colours2[1] = “yellow”

 print(colours1) -- ['orange', 'yellow']

+Explain why this is a problem.

 When colour1 is created, Python creates it as a list type, then has the list point to its elements.
 When colour2 is created as a copy of colour1, they both point to the same list container.
 If one sets a new value to an element of the list, then any variable that points to that list sees the update, as shown in the second example.
 Example 1, on the other hand, shows that a complete new list is created for colour2 (replacing the equivalence of colour1 and colour2), and any further changes to colour2 or colour1 do not affect the other.